vxanthop/GTOV-clinical-trials/README.md

 ### Start the Development Servers

 The application frontend is built with ReactJS and the backend with ExpressJS.
 Each run their own development server indipendently in different ports.
 We have set up for the frontend server to run in port 3000 and for the backend in port 5000.
 If you want to change that, edit the `config/config.env` and `client/.env`files respectively.
-To start the development servers simply run:
+To start the development servers simply run from the root folder:

 ```bash
 $ npm run dev